 One of the biggest reasons for targeting specific keywords with your YouTube content is because it allows you to solve a specific problem.

-By targeting a specific keyword, we can also deliver a specific offer and be confident that the viewer will be interested in it.
+By targeting a specific keyword, you can also deliver a specific offer and be confident that the viewer will be interested in it.

 Whether you are just beginning with YouTube or you already have an established channel, this advice is pretty simple to run with.

-Start finding more long tail, specific keyword ideas for YouTube and then build your videos to hone in on those exact things.
+Start finding longer, more specific keyword ideas for YouTube and then build your videos to hone in on those exact things.
 Then, make sure the offer you are making in the video is going to be relevant – not something too generic for that topic.